 - Can I apply to UK medical or dental schools after this one year course, without doing the BSc?We don’t really advise this.
 Most of the medical and dental schools we have contacted have confirmed that they don’t really look at non-standard qualifications, such as foundation courses, etc. However, once the applicant has achieved a satisfactory grade (2.1) on a relevant BSc. degree, they don’t really look at the qualifications achieved before completing the BSc.(including A-levels).

 - What is the application deadline?We do not usually set a deadline however applications are usually considered on a first come basis.
 Applications may be considered as late as the end of August subject to availability of places.

-- Why can't I do a 1-year course like this at another university in the UK?This Foundation is unique as it’s designed with UK medical and dental school entry in mind.
+- Why can't I do a 1-year course like this at another university in the UK?This Foundation course is unique as it’s designed with UK medical and dental school entry in mind.
 Also, the modules we teach are far more medically related, such as Pathology, Pharmacology and Anatomy, etc. which are usually not found on other typical foundation programmes at other universities.
-This course also secures progression onto our unique 2-year BSc., which means a student from AS-levels could complete a BSc in just 3-years, a year less compared to doing A-levels – which may not necessarily secure entry onto our 2-year BSc.
+This course also secures progression onto our unique 2-year BSc., which means a student from AS-levels could complete a BSc in just 2-years, a year less compared to doing A-levels – which may not necessarily secure entry onto our 2-year BSc.